0xPIT/encoder/README.md

 Encoder and button can be connected to any input pin, as this library requires it's timer interrupt service routine ClickEncoder:service() to be called every millisecond.
 The example uses [TimerOne] for that.

+See the example application [ClickEncoderTest] for details, or see it in action at my modified [reflow oven controller]

 ### Encoder
 The library supports **acceleration**, so when the encoder is rotated faster, the encoders value will increment faster.